Voice, Swallowing & Airway Conditions We Treat

 Recurrent Respiratory Papillomatosis

 Recurrent respiratory papillomatosis causes lesions, which are similar to warts, to grow on the vocal folds.
-Treatment for this condition has traditionally consisted of surgery to remove the papillomas.
-Medications and in-office laser treatment can also provide relief.
+Surgery to remove these papillomas is the traditional treatment for this condition, but medications and in-office laser treatment can also provide relief.
+The Voice Center is a leader in research into better understanding recurrent respiratory papillomatosis.

 Muscle Tension Dysphonia

-Muscle tension dysphonia refers to an abnormal voice pattern resulting in the improper use of the muscles of the voice box.
-Voice therapy is the most common treatment.
+Muscle tension dysphonia refers to an abnormal pattern of voice use, resulting in the improper use of the muscles of the voice box and often a change to the quality of the voice.
+Voice therapy is the most common and effective treatment.

 Spasmodic or spastic dysphonia is a disorder that causes abnormal speech.
 The most common and reliable therapy involves the use of Botox®, a medication containing a very small amount of botulinum toxin, to weaken the vocal cords and limit the abnormal contractions.